isledecomp/isle/tools/README.md

 ## Testing

 `isledecomp` comes with a suite of tests.
-Install `pylint` and run it, passing in the directory:
+Install `pytest` and run it, passing in the directory:

 ```
 pip install pytest